sbukola058-prog/live-chat/README.md

       if (content.length >= 10) {
         startCountdownTimer();
       } else {
-        alert("⚠️ Message sent, but it was under 10 characters!
-Your 2-minute survival timer was NOT reset.");
+        alert("⚠️ Message under 10 characters!
+2-minute timer was NOT reset.");
       }

       await supabaseClient.from('messages').insert({